logicalguess/DynamicBehavior/README.md

+In complex, large-scale projects it is essential to rely on generic code and frameworks to ensure reuse and development speed.
+The single inheritance model is a big obstacle from this point of view, that is why languages like Ruby and Scala are using mixins or traits solve this problem.
+This project is an attempt to bring the same functionality to Objective-C.

 # Dynamic Features

+In order to automate the data flow in a non-trivial application we want to avoid relying on properties, and instead we want a mechanism that allows to ensure we provide and consume **ALL** and **ONLY** the pieces of data that belongs in a certain
+**context**.

 ## Enumerations

 Using WSEnum.
 Each enum values is defined by a class, so it can provide behavior on top of a "constant" value.